-First of all, how are you and your family doing in these COVID-19 times?
+First of all, how are you and your family doing in the pandemic?

 Dr. Diana Driscoll: It is such a surreal time, and although a couple of us in my family are high-risk, we have all remained healthy.
 When my son was ready to return to college, though, I felt a little bit like I was throwing him to the wolves!
 Of course, a feeling of isolation can be damaging to anyone, and I know how fortunate we are to have others in our lives, all while managing risk.